jasmineyas/splitwise-lunchmoney/README.md

 Vision:

-- The main point of this is to reduce the data entry labor in lunch money after creating a split wise transaction.
-That's MVP
+- The main purpose (MVP) of this script is to reduce data entry labor in lunch money (LM) after creating a split wise (SW) record.
-- Anything else extra - is additional and can come after.
+- Anything else extra is additional and can come after.

 TODOs: